Take part in Iftar under the stars

 Before you begin

-• Plan whether you’ll visit a local mosque or invite guests to join you at your meeting place.
-It’ll probably depend on what your local options are – many mosques have open days (or evenings!) or offer meals to the community during Ramadan.
+- Plan whether you’ll visit a local mosque or if you’ll invite guests to join you at your meeting place.
+This may depend on what your local options are, as many mosques have open days and evenings.
+They may also offer meals to the community during Ramadan.

-• Make sure the details (including when and where you’ll meet and how you’ll travel) are clearly communicated with parents and carers and get all of the consent you need.
+- Make sure the details, including when and where you’ll meet and how you’ll travel, are clearly communicated with parents and carers.
 You may need to change your meeting time a little to celebrate at sunset.
+If you’re visiting a mosque, you may need to ask people to wear certain clothing, such as long sleeve tops and something to cover their head.
+You should ask your hosts for advice.

-• We’ve added a basic event outline and a few activity ideas below to get you started – these will probably be most helpful if you’re holding your own event and inviting guests.
-If you’re visiting someone else’s event, they’ll probably have all the planning covered.
+- We’ve added a basic event outline and a few activity ideas below to get you started – these will probably be most helpful if you’re holding your own event and inviting guests.
+If you’re visiting someone else’s event, they’ll may have a plan or activities already organised.

-3. The people hosting the Iftar should give everyone a brief introduction to the festival and Islam.
+- Ask whoever is hosting the Iftar to give everyone a brief introduction to the festival and Islam.
+This may be yourself.
 This is a great chance to chat about beliefs and values, especially if some people aren’t familiar with Islam.

 Make a date shake